nymdaw/nymdaw/README.md

-# dseq
+# dhippo
-experimental audio sequencer implemented in D
+An audio editor/workstation hybrid implemented in the D programming language.

 # Compiling on Linux (Ubuntu)